gcallah/BookReviews/mitchell.md

 mostly to wealthier farmers.
 But there is no significant movement to get rid of them.
 How much less chance would a much more easily attacked bill like one dropping business regulations have?

+I think Mitchell's fundamental thesis is correct: we would have a healthier polity if productive property were much more widely distributed.
+In fact, that thesis is so important that Mitchell, or someone, should follow up with three books.
+One of them would show how our thoughts about property have evolved, which would help us understand how we got where we are.
+The second one would lay out the distributist case for broad ownership of productive property.
+And the final one, rather than simply offering some high-level suggestions as to how to get there, would tackle the concrete difficulties we face in getting any such reforms past, and suggest what we might do about those barriers.